Nicholls hosts Traylor and SFA - WTOP News

 BOTTOM LINE: SFA visits Nicholls after Ashlyn Traylor scored 22 points in SFA’s 91-49 win against the McNeese Cowgirls.

-The Ladyjacks have gone 4-3 against Southland opponents.
-SFA leads the Southland scoring 81.2 points per game while shooting 48.2%.
+The Ladyjacks are 4-3 against Southland opponents.
+SFA ranks second in the Southland with 25.8 defensive rebounds per game led by Faith Blackstone averaging 4.7.

-Nicholls scores 61.0 points per game, 0.1 more points than the 60.9 SFA gives up.
-SFA averages 10.2 made 3-pointers per game this season, 6.5 more made shots on average than the 3.7 per game Nicholls allows.
+Nicholls makes 40.6% of its shots from the field this season, which is 3.8 percentage points higher than SFA has allowed to its opponents (36.8%).
+SFA has shot at a 48.2% clip from the field this season, 11.0 percentage points greater than the 37.2% shooting opponents of Nicholls have averaged.

-The Colonels and Ladyjacks face off Saturday for the first time in conference play this season.
+The Colonels and Ladyjacks meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Britiya Curtis averages 1.6 made 3-pointers per game for the Colonels, scoring 9.8 points while shooting 36.4% from beyond the arc.
+TOP PERFORMERS: Tanita Swift is averaging 15.5 points, 3.1 assists and 1.9 steals for the Colonels.

 LAST 10 GAMES: Colonels: 6-4, averaging 59.2 points, 30.3 rebounds, 10.3 assists, 8.1 steals and 2.4 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 56.8 points per game.